What It’s Like: A Panama Canal Voyage Thrills Way Beyond a Feat of Engineering

-Balboa is one of the busiest container ports in the world, with its own fascinating attraction in the boats, ships, and even submarines that line up to cross through the Canal.
+Balboa itself is one of the busiest container ports in the world, with its own fascinating attraction in the boats, ships, and even submarines that line up to cross through the Canal.
 It’s also a good place to shop for Molas, layered fabric pieces pattered with intricate needlework, made exclusively by Guna indigenous women from Panama and Colombia.

 During a daytime crossing of the 50-mile-long Panama Canal, your ship is raised 85 feet from sea level, sails across Gatún Lake, and is lowered back to sea level.
 This takes place through a series of locks named for the places where they are located – Miraflores, Pedro Miguel, and Gatún.
-Your intimate Windstar yacht will be among the 13,000 to 14,000 ships that use the Canal each year as a shortcut to connect the Pacific and Atlantic oceans; the alternative is a long, sometimes tough voyage around Cape Horn at the southern tip of South America.
-Other vessels will share your space – perhaps a container ship or another yacht will join you in a lock.

 An expert will be onboard to explain the history of the passageway – conceived by the Spanish, attempted by the French, finished by the U.S. and opened in 1914.
 It’s a story of tragedy and triumph.
-A canal crossing is the kind of once-in-a-lifetime travel experience that will long linger in your memory.

 Bocas Del Toro

 Visited by Christopher Columbus in 1502, Bocas Del Toro is the capital of Bastimentos Island and home to colorful Caribbean-style clapboard houses built in the early 20th century by the United Fruit Company, an American firm and large producer of bananas.
 It’s a laidback, friendly place with a host of nearby eco-attractions: Some of the best white-sand beaches in the Caribbean, impressive coral formations, and wildlife such as bottlenose dolphins, sloths and rare red frogs.
+It’s also the site of a signature Windstar beach barbecue.

 Many of the natural sights – including islands with untouched beaches – are protected in Panama’s 82-square-mile National Marine Park Isla Bastimentos, and it’s well worth an excursion to explore parts of the nature paradise, whether snorkeling or hiking.